Def Leppard’s Hysteria album was released on August 3, 1987.

-Phil also explained the origins of the song “Hysteria,” a track which he and bassist Rick Savage thought had a chorus initially…until Mutt Lange intervened:
+Phil also went on to explain the origins of the song “Hysteria,” a track which he and bassist Rick Savage initially thought had a chorus until Mutt Lange intervened:

 “That whole album, [Mutt] really taught us how to sing and play.
 I think we’d been an okay band, we’d been a good band, but he made it something great.
 He deserves all the credit.”

-Rick Allen’s tragic accident was not only devastating, but it could also easily have been career-ending, not to mention life-threatening.
-But it was Mutt Lange who helped motivate and inspire Rick to conceive of a new approach to drumming via an electronic drum kit, one which incorporated the use of his left leg to compensate for the loss of his left arm.
+Rick Allen’s tragic accident wasn’t only devastating, it could easily have also been career-ending, not to mention life-threatening.
+But it was Mutt Lange who helped motivate and inspire Rick to conceive of a completely new approach to drumming via an electronic drum kit, one which incorporated the use of his left leg to compensate for the loss of his left arm.

-Rick Allen discussed the idea in an interview with Billboard.com:
+Rick Allen discussed how the innovative idea came about in an interview with Billboard.com:

 “There were times at the beginning when I really felt like I couldn’t do this anymore.
 The thing that really helped is Mutt came to visit and he talked me into being able to do this but in a different way.
 I started to figure out on my own the worst thing for me to do was to compare myself to others or compare myself to how I used to play.
 As soon as I embraced the idea of uniqueness, then I really started to come out of my shell.”

-Those are just some of Mutt Lange’s immeasurable contributions to Hysteria and the overall band.
+Those are just some of Mutt Lange’s immeasurable contributions to Hysteria and the overall success of the band.

 How about one more example?

-After (finally) finishing up the recording of Hysteria, it was Mutt Lange who approached Joe Elliott upon hearing him mess around with a catchy melody on the acoustic guitar while on a studio break.
+After finally finishing up the recording of Hysteria, it was Mutt Lange who approached Joe Elliott upon hearing Joe mess around with a catchy melody on an acoustic guitar during a studio break.

-Though Joe initially dismissed it, it was Mutt Lange who insisted it be pursued further, believing a hit song resided in Joe’s impromptu jam session.
+Though Joe initially dismissed it, it was Mutt who insisted it be pursued further, believing a hit song resided within Joe’s impromptu jam session.
 And thus, “Pour Some Sugar On Me” was created.